hyperhunterx/TASK_MANAGEMENT/README.md

 ## Debugging Tips
 - Ensure the `.env` file is correctly set up.
 - Check MySQL database credentials and connection.
-- Inspect logs for errors using `console.log` or a logging library.
+- Inspect logs for errors using `console.log`.

 ---

 ## License
-This project is licensed under the MIT License.
+This project is Part of a assingment and are under no Lincense.